RallySoftware-cookbooks/mail-client/README.md

 Other
 -----

-This cookbook requires yum for installation.
+This cookbook requires yum for installation on centos and apt for installtion on debian.

 <<<<<<< HEAD
 Author:: Rally Software Development Corp (<rallysoftware-cookbooks@rallydev.com>)